-Young People presenting in housing need 2014-15 Q4 Q1 Q2 Q3 Q4
+Young People presenting in housing need 2014-15 Q4 14-15 Q1 15-16 Q2 15-16 Q3 15-16 Q4 15-16

-14-15 15-16 15-16 15-16 15-16

 Total Presentations 312 80 78

 Presentation source

 Applications via Tyne and Wear Homes 130 33 31

 Presenting at the Housing Advice Centre 108 34 29

 Other referral sources 74 13 18

 Outcomes (Top 3)

 Remained in existing accommodation 51 12 17

 Referred to supported accommodation 50 9 14

 Under 18 care leaver - floating support - - 14

-For the purposes of clarity this quarter did see a 16 year old present and be accepted under our statutory duty, however they were part of a couple with a dependent child and as per the recording guidelines from central government their priority was obtained by virtue of this and not as a result of their age.
+For the purposes of clarity this quarter did see a 16 year old present and be accepted under our statutory duty, however they were part of a couple with a dependent child and as per the recording guidelines from Government their priority was obtained by virtue of this and not as a result of their age.

-The outcome in table 14 for under 18 care leavers referred to floating support relates to the work that the YPS do in partnership with Children's Services, 16+ Team to support and prepare young people who are preparing to leave the care system.
+The outcome in table 14 for 'under 18 care leavers floating support' relates to the work that the YPS do in partnership with Children's Services, 16+ Team to support young people who are preparing to leave the care system.
 These figures have only been counted separately from non-care leaver referrals to floating support from this quarter hence us not being able to report on this outcome for 2014-15.